AlexH192/Python-trading-bot-Alpaca-Gemini-Currents/README.md

 <br><br> Trades are executed via the Alpaca API.
 Alpaca is a platform where paper-trading (trading with simulated money) is available.
 Trading with real money is also possible, however testing is done strictly with simulated money.
 <br><br>Some configurations have been made to this repo in order to make it compatible with the Kubernetes cluster it will run on.
 The cluster's GitHub repo is linked <a href="https://github.com/AlexH192/k3s-cluster.git">here.</a>
 ## General
-Program requires Python 3.10+
-Program requires accounts and/or API keys from the following external services:
+Program requires Python 3.10+, as well as accounts and/or API keys from the following external services:
   * Alpaca
   * Google Gemini
-  * Currents news API
+  * Currents News API
   * Telegram - bot token and chat ID

 ## Setup & Running the Program
-To run the program:
+To run the program locally:

 (1) Insert all needed API keys or credentials (Alpaca, Gemini, Currents, Telegram, Redis) into the .env file, as per the template `.env_example`.
 <br>(2) Install dependencies as listed in `requirements.txt`:
   ```
-pip install
 alpaca-py
 requests
 pandas